 - You are unable to sit for long to breastfeed the baby.

-- You need to open the plugged milk ducts or pull out the flat or inverted nipples.
+- You need to relieve clogged milk ducts or pull out a flat or inverted nipple.

-- Get relief from the pain and pressure of engorged breasts.
+- Get relief from the pain and pressure of engorged breasts, especially where the baby is unable to provide that relief.

 There are three basic types of breast pumps: